brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 I was happy with all gear selections and wouldn't change anything.

 I see a lot of people online obsessing about UL and pack weights.
-As my wise son pointed out on one trip, it might be more productive to improve your diet and loose 5 pounds off your body than to figure out how to remove 5 pounds from your pack.
+As my wise son pointed out before one of our trips, it might be more productive to improve your diet and loose 5 pounds off your body than to figure out how to loose 5 pounds from your pack.

 Footwear
 --------